ywatanabe1989/winpymacs/README.md

-## Windows 11 might be the best choice for the client PC for ML programmers
+## Windows 11 might be the best choice for the client PC of ML programmers

 - WSL2 (Windows + Ubuntu GUI)